Relative stationary dynamical systems: Introduction

-The first and last named authors thank Mehrdad Kalantar and Yair Hartman for motivating the problem in the first place.
-Part of the work was done when the first named author visited the Department of Mathematics at Universität Innsbruck.
+The first and last-named authors thank Mehrdad Kalantar and Yair Hartman for motivating the problem in the first place.
+Part of the work was done when the first-named author visited the Department of Mathematics at Universität Innsbruck.
 The author thanks the Department for their hospitality.
 We also thank David Beck-Tiefenbach for many valuable discussions.
 We are grateful to Yongle Jiang for taking the time to read through a near-complete draft of this paper and for his numerous suggestions and corrections.